 This disparity is not based in science and has a racially discriminatory impact.
 Congress should eliminate the disparity and apply the reform retroactively so all people get fair sentences.

 Earlier this year, Sen. Cory Booker reintroduced the EQUAL Act, which would end this sentencing disparity and apply the equal penalties retroactively.
 Sen. Booker was joined by Senate Judiciary Chair Dick Durbin and Senate Judiciary Lindsey Graham as well as Sens.
 Thom Tillis, Christopher Coons, Cynthia Lummis, Sheldon Whitehouse, and Rand Paul.
-The EQUAL Act was introduced in the U.S. House on March 9 by the bipartisan group of Reps.
-Hakeem Jeffries, Kelly Armstrong, Bobby Scott, and Don Bacon.
+The EQUAL Act was introduced in the U.S. House by the bipartisan group of Reps.
+Kelly Armstrong, Hakeem Jeffries, Bobby Scott, and Don Bacon.
 These bills will be considered in both chambers in the coming months.
 FAMM supports both bills.

 Take Action: Call your U.S. Senators at 844-899-8819 in support of the Equal Act.
 You can use the script below:

 My name is (your name) I’m calling to ask that (your U.S. senators) support the Equal Act.
 There is no reason to treat crack and powder cocaine differently, and doing so has an especially harmful impact on Black and poor communities.
 Inequality like this can cause people to lose trust and respect for the criminal justice system, making everyone less safe.

 You can learn more about the crack disparity and why it’s so important in FAMM’s fight for true criminal justice reform.